Corzina/DTD-donation/Study 1/Pre-processing/readme.txt

 2) personally conract Stein Jongerius (stein.jongerius@centerdata.nl) from centerdata to request WhatsApp data, as it is not made publicly available yet.

-All the data, including donated DDPs, should be downloaded placed in the following folder: "...\DTD-donation\Study 1\Data"
+All the data, including donated DDPs, should be downloaded placed in the following folder: ".../DTD-donation/Study 1/Data"

 A detailed overview of what should be the part of the data is avaiable in the codebooks here: https://www.dataarchive.lissdata.nl/study-units/view/1